|

 J. H. "Jay" Fonkert, CG

-He has studied at the Institute for Genealogical and Historical Research, the Salt Lake Genealogy Institute, the National Institute for Genealogical Research, and the Genealogical Research Institute of Pittsburgh.
+Jay has studied at the Institute for Genealogical and Historical Research at Samford University, the Salt Lake Institute of Genealogy, the National Institute for Genealogical Research, and the Genealogical Research Institute of Pittsburgh.
+Jay received the 2009 Scholar Award from the American Society of Genealogists.

 LaBrenda Garrett-Nelson, JD, LLM, CG, CGL, FASG